SuperMechaCow/kroller/app/goals.md

 - fix wahalinks (some 'http' and some '/who40ken')
 - Multiple model bracketting unit have multiple profiles (Armiger Warglaives)
 - don't update tracker on swipe or spin
-- Not parsing Plagueburst crawlers (listed as upgrade and not unit) (check to see if "upgrade profile has statline characteristic")
 - Greyknights doesn't show built-in spell
 - can't copy output/gamecode by button on android
 - Plural Unit names not matching Singular unit names (bs/waha names)